jjdlg361/jetsnaon/README.md

 4.Start NVIDA Jetson Naon.

+5.Update and upgrade the system packages with apt-get.

+6.Install PyTorch, OpenCV, and other required packages using pip.

+7.Download the YOLOv7 repository by Ultralytics LLC.

+8.Download the weights for YOLOv7.

+9.Connect the Realsense D435 camera to the Jetson Nano via USB.

+10.Run the object detection using YOLOv7 and Realsense D435 camera by executing a command in the terminal.

+11.The output video stream will display the detected objects along with the corresponding bounding boxes, labels, and orientation angles.

+12.Done

  <h3>Step 1:</h3>

 Use your OS disk manager to wipe the exiscting data and format it respectively.